Our alignment with the London market initiatives:

 With these key measures, the next step will be capturing data from actual performance and benchmarking against these measures.
 With that data, relationships will need to be reviewed and monitored.

 Why Hermes Law: We have been recognized by the LMA as one of the only Law Firms dealing with the Lloyd’s and London Market that are driving impactful change via cost savings and efficiencies by utilizing data and analytics to disrupt the aged relationships between law firms and clients through Hermes Law Case Architectura.

 Additional efforts we have underway

 We remain devoted to developing strong relationships with committees such as the LMA, BIBA and the CII in order to help drive change in the Legal industry and encourage all players in the Lloyd’s Market to challenge the current service model, using the HLCA as an example that it can and is being done, faster, better and cheaper using the metrics we are capturing and the analytics we are developing.
-To our knowledge, we are the only insurance defense firm with a Business Intelligence Director providing custom metrics and analytics for our clients.

 Our interaction with TPAs and MGAs in the U.S.